 Unlike the name suggests, ‘super’ lice look no different from your standard head lice.
 Rather, what makes them ‘super’ is their resistance to traditional head lice treatments using chemical pesticides such as permethrin and pyrethrum.
 According to a 2016 study1, a significant number of head lice are showing resistance to treatments containing these ingredients.
 The resistance is likely due to permethrin and pyrethrum having been the standard in lice management over several decades, allowing lice an opportunity to build up an immunity.

 Unfortunately, unless you plan to harvest the lice from your head and send them off for genetic testing, it is almost impossible to determine if a case of head lice is ‘super’ or not.
 However, it is important to consider another statistic provided in the study referenced above: head lice tested in 48 of 50 states showed resistance to permethrin and pyrethrum based treatments; this would indicate the likelihood of contracting ‘super’ lice to be somewhat high.
-The symptoms of a head lice infestation remain the same whether they are ‘super’ or not, here’s what you need to know.
+The symptoms of a head lice infestation remain the same whether they are ‘super’ or not.

 We suggest following the same protocol in avoiding non-resistant lice, as we do super lice.
 Avoid and/or minimize head-to-head contact, do not share personal items such as combs, hats, or brushes, and pull long hair back tightly into a ponytail, braid, or bun.